eevee/lexys-labyrinth/README.md

 - [Tile World](https://wiki.bitbusters.club/Tile_World) for being an incredible reference on Lynx mechanics
 - Everyone who contributed music — see [`js/soundtrack.js`](js/soundtrack.js) for a list!

-Not associated with or blessed by Chuck Somerville, Niffler, or AOP.
+Not associated with or blessed by Chuck Sommerville, Niffler, or AOP.